Placing a large order for the Holidays, click here.

 5. Watch Closely & Stir Often

 Melting cheese is not one of those set it and forget it cooking tasks.
 Whatever you do, don’t leave the cheese unattended on your stove.
 If you do, it will likely burn and be ruined.
+Stir the cheese frequently to keep it moving around the pot.
+This step will ensure the cheese is evenly melted through and prevent it from sticking to the pot and/or burning.

 Watch the cheese sauce closely as it melts.
 Once it looks and feels smooth and has been evenly melted, give it a final stir, and then remove the pan from the heat.
 If you melt the cheese any longer than is necessary, it can result in a rubbery consistency and negatively impact the flavor.

 Cheese sauces are phenomenal for a variety of purposes, including pouring over nachos, using as a dip for crackers and fresh veggies and as a topping on pasta or chicken.
+And of course the all-time favorite mac & cheese.

 💡One effortless way to make cheese sauce is to melt butter in a skillet over low heat, adding grated cheese a little at a time.
 You’ll want each batch of cheese to be completely melted into the butter before putting in the next addition.